The day has finally arrived, the start of your cruise vacation! Everyone is excited and wants to get on the ship as quickly and as early as possible.

 20. Check out your cabin

 When that magical announcement comes that the cabins are ready, head to your stateroom and check it out.
-I find it is best to take pictures right away, before our bags explode and the stuff is all over the place.
+I find it is best to take pictures right away before our bags explode and the stuff is all over the place.
+Your cabin most likely will never look as neat as it does on embarkation day!

 21. Unpack

-Okay, not the most fun activity, but take a few minutes to unpack, organize and hang up clothes.
+While not the most fun activity in the world, you should take a few minutes to unpack, organize, and hang up your clothes as soon as you get your luggage.
 This will also help to get some wrinkles out of clothes.
 For super easy unpacking you can even throw your packing cubes into different drawers for a quick effort.

 22. Store your valuables

 Make sure to put important stuff away.
-In addition to unpacking, it a good idea to put important things like your passport or any valuables in a safe spot so you aren't wondering where you put them afterward.
+In addition to unpacking, it is a good idea to put important things like your passport or any valuables in a safe spot so you aren't wondering where you put them afterward.
+A good idea is to purchase a travel wedding ring, so you don't have to be worried about taking it off whenever you're heading off the ship or doing something a little more adventurous.

 23. Meet your cabin attendant

-More than likely, your cabin attendant will be around in the hallway.
+More than likely, your cabin steward will be around in the hallway.
 It is nice to say hello to him or her on the first day.
-Let them know if you need anything – such a fan, or pack and play for kids.
+Let them know if you need anything, such as a fan, pack-and-play for kids, or wine glasses.
 Those items may not be available or in limited supply, so make sure to touch base as soon as you can.

 25. Have a signature cocktail/drink